 Panagiotis Ntouskas is the Founder, Lean – Agile & Personal Productivity Coach, Trainer and Consultant of SIGMA LOOP COACHING Ltd.

-Panagiotis is accredited as PCC (Professional Certified Coach) by ICF (International Coach Federation) and certified as CPC (Certified Professional Coach) by ICA (International Coach Academy).
+Panagiotis is accredited as PCC (Professional Certified Coach) by ICF (International Coach Federation), certified as CPC (Certified Professional Coach) by ICA (International Coach Academy) and a certified DiSC practitioner.
 He holds an MA degree in Continuing Education and Lifelong Learning (Open University of Cyprus), an MSc degree in Quality Management (Stirling University, UK), an MEng degree in Environmental Studies (Esslingen University, Germany) and a BSc degree in Business Administration (University of Piraeus, Greece).
 He is a certified Lean Six Sigma Black Belt by ASQ (American Society for Quality), certified also in Professional Change Management and has more than 15 years of experience in managerial and consulting positions related to HR, training, productivity improvement, lean and agile implementation, business process optimization and quality management.
 He has worked in multiple industries, in logistics and international transport, in a metal processing industry, in the bank sector, in the automobile industry, in healthcare and in the food industry.
 He is a Zend certified engineer, trained in agile methodologies such as Kanban, Lean Startup and SAFe.
 Furthermore, he is multilingual (English, German, Spanish, Greek), holder of an EDI Diploma in Psychology and certified NLP (Neuro-Linguistic Programming) Practitioner.
 He has lived in Greece, UK, Germany, Bulgaria, Saudi Arabia and Costa Rica.

 Panagiotis has been practicing meditation and Chinese qigong for many years.
 Also, he is involved in art (writing, poetry and photography).
 Having experienced the benefits of meditation he often incorporates mindfulness in his coaching sessions.
 Through his contact with art he has developed creativity which he believes is essential in coaching, which is a science, an art and a practice at the same time.
+He has been supporting CoachActivism since many years as a coach.
+CoachActivism is a project that aims at having a positive impact on the lives of volunteers working on the international refugee crisis.